 Put simply the dish is poached eggs in wine!
 Beaujolais wine is a fruity red wine from the Gamay grape.
 It comes from the Beaujolais region of France which is considered an extension of the Burgundy but actually more toward the Lyon region.

-We learned about Bresse chicken called, the poulet de Bresse.
-Raised only from white chickens of the Bresse breed and raised within a legally defined area in the historic region of Bresse, a former French province.
+We learned about Bresse chicken called the poulet de Bresse.
+They are raised only from white chickens of the Bresse breed and raised within a legally defined area in the historic region of Bresse, a former French province.
 Considered to be the best quality table chicken in the world, the Bresse chickens have a regimented process to prepare them for market.
 They are kept free range for at least four months.
 Then they are exclusively fed cereals and dairy products for 35 days, which is low in protein so that the birds will forage for insects.
 Before slaughter the chickens are fattened with an intense diet of corn and milk for two weeks.
-The Bresse chicken can be recognized in the market by their in tact, distinct slate-blue legs, and feathered head, a traditional sign of authenticity.
+The Bresse chicken can be recognized in the market by their intact, distinct slate-blue legs, and feathered head, a traditional sign of authenticity.